Alexander Tettey: Norwich City

 On 25 August 2012, Tettey signed for Premier League club Norwich City on a two-year deal for an undisclosed fee.
 He scored on his debut, scoring the only goal of the game in a 1–0 win against Doncaster Rovers on 26 September in the League Cup.
 He was also named man of the match, and stated he hoped his performance had been enough to earn him a start in a Premier League game.
 He made his league debut three days later, replacing Steve Morison in the 79th minute of a 5–2 defeat against Liverpool at Carrow Road.
 He made his first league start on 6 October against European champions Chelsea, however he could not prevent Norwich falling to a 4–1 defeat after Grant Holt had given the Canaries an 11th-minute lead.
 He made his full home debut on 20 October, helping Norwich to a shock 1–0 win against Arsenal after another goal from Holt.
 He became a regular in the team until he suffered an injury in February 2013, which persisted and kept him out of action for a longer period than initially thought.
 After over a month out, he made his return to playing on 30 March, replacing Jonny Howson in the 85th minute of a 1–0 defeat away to relegation rivals Wigan Athletic.
 He played in the final game of the season on 19 May, as Norwich produced a shock result to beat Manchester City 3–2 at the City of Manchester Stadium, to inflict only their second home defeat in the last 48 games, and to give Norwich their highest Premier League finish of 11th since they finished third in the 1992–93 season.

 On 1 November 2013 it was announced that Tettey would be ruled out for 'a couple of months' following ankle surgery, which was performed after a stoppage-time collision with Cardiff City player Fraizer Campbell had left the ankle "very sore".
 On 22 March 2014 he scored his first league goal for Norwich with a 30-yard volley against Sunderland in a 2–0 win.
 It was described as one of the goals of the season.
 In December 2018 Tettey made his 200th appearance for Norwich City.
-In the final game of the 2019–20 season Tettey made his 100th Premier League appearance in a 5–0 defeat to Manchester City at the Etihad Stadium.
+In the final game of the 2019–20 season Tettey made his 100th Premier League appearance in a 5–0 defeat to Manchester City at the City of Manchester Stadium.

 On 4 May 2021, Norwich announced Tettey would leave the club at the end of the 2020–21 season.
 During his time at the club, Tettey made 263 appearances in all competitions for the club, scoring eight times.
 In his last season at the club, Tettey helped mentor and coach BADU Sports, a London-based organisation for children and young adults.